fleurdelune7/twitter_signup_page_clone/README.md

-# twitter_signup_page_clone
+# Twitter Signup Page Clone

-Twitter signup page clone, used HTML, CSS, GO and SQL.
+Used HTML, CSS, GO and SQL.
+Partly changed due to expet
+On the server side, used Postgresql and pgAdmin4 to storage visitors credentials.
+Used Docker container to run local database.